TIBCOSoftware/snappydata/docs/architecture.md

 After an overview of our cluster architecture, we explain how SnappyData meets each of these requirements in the subsequent sections.

 ### SnappyData Cluster Architecture
-A SnappyData cluster is a peer-to-peer (P2P) network comprised of three distinct types of members (see figure 4).
+A SnappyData cluster is a peer-to-peer (P2P) network comprised of three distinct types of members as represented in the below figure.

 1. Locator.
 Locator members provide discovery service for the cluster.
 They inform a new member joining the group about other existing members.
 A cluster usually has more than one locator for high availability reasons.